High-Efficiency Resonant Beam Charging and Communication: Simulation calculations and results analysis

-Besides, we further explore the relationship of spectral efficiency, output electric power, and end-to-end conversion efficiency versus input power, which is presented in Fig.~\ref{compound2}.
-As can be seen from the blue line, the spectral efficiency will fast rises to a larger value.
-Overall, the greater the input beam energy, the higher spectral efficiency of the scheme will obtain.
-However, this influence is relatively limited.
-With the input power continues to increase, the spectral efficiency of the system will be stable.
-When $P_\mathrm{in}$ increases from 50W to 150W, the spectral efficiency only increases 1 bit/s/Hz.
-Furthermore, according to the red and green lines, both the $P_\mathrm{Eout}$ and $\eta_{E}$ have positive relationship with $P_\mathrm{in}$ where the $P_\mathrm{Eout}$ is liner and $\eta_{E}$ is nonlinear.
-Numerically, $P_\mathrm{Eout}$ and $\eta_{E}$ can up to 16 W and 0.11 at $P_\mathrm{in}$ = 150 W. Generally, through reasonable matching of splitting ratio and input power, the system's data transmission spectral efficiency can reach up to 16-18 bit/s/Hz, and support 0-16 W electric power, which proves that the system has the potential for high-rate and high-power SWIPT.
+Besides, we also explore the relationship of spectral efficiency, output electric power, and end-to-end conversion efficiency versus input power, which is presented in Fig.~\ref{compound2}.
+From the blue line, it's apparent that the spectral efficiency rapidly ascends to a larger value.
+In general, the greater the input beam energy, the higher the spectral efficiency the scheme achieves.
+However, this effect is somewhat limited.
+As the input power continues to increase, the system's spectral efficiency tends to stabilize.
+For instance, when $P_{\mathrm{in}}$ is increased from 50W to 150W, the spectral efficiency experiences only a modest increase of 1 bit/s/Hz.
+Furthermore, as indicated by the red and green lines, both $P_{\mathrm{Eout}}$ and $\eta_{E}$ exhibit a positive relationship with $P_{\mathrm{in}}$, where $P_{\mathrm{Eout}}$ shows a linear trend and $\eta_{E}$ demonstrates a nonlinear one.
+In numerical, $P_{\mathrm{Eout}}$ and $\eta_{E}$ can reach up to 16 W and 0.11, respectively, at $P_{\mathrm{in}} = 150$ W. Generally, by optimally matching the splitting ratio with the input power, the system's data transmission spectral efficiency can achieve 16-18 bit/s/Hz, supporting 0-16 W of electric power.
+This demonstrates the system's potential for high-rate and high-power SWIPT.